aerofiler-minh/Chatbot-website/README.md

-## REACT CHATBOT + NODE + SOCKETIO
+## WIL PROGRAM ChatBot Team 3

-This is a demo of building a chatbot using react, nodeJs and socketIO
+This is a demo of building a real estate chatbot using react, nodeJs, NLP.JS and socketIO

-#### How to build the project
+#### How to run the project locally

+1. Install NodeJS and NPM locally

-1. Redirect to the "SERVER" folder and execute these commands:
+2. Redirect to the "SERVER" folder and execute these commands:

 ```
 npm i
 ```

 ```
-node bin/www
+npm start
 ```

-2.Redirect to the "CHATBOT" folder and execute these commands
+3. Redirect to the "CHATBOT" folder and execute these commands

 ```
 npm i